Say My Name

 - The first Funny Talking Animals for Walk On the Wild Side.

-- A line of Japanese Mentos commercials (starring Reuben Langdon, no less) involved a couple who did nothing except yell each other's names.
+- A line of Japanese Mentos commercials (starring Reuben Langdon, no less) involved a couple who do nothing except yell each other's names.

 - Segata Sanshiro: Anyone who crosses with him will be treated with this, especially in his early runs: